Thienvule/SVFC-TEST/README.md

 ## Context Overview
 The SVFC marketing team has gathered customer data for March and April 2024.
 The manager has tasked me with analyzing insights from the customer segment that registered for loan products on iShinhan.
 Additionally, I will provide recommendations for the performance team for the upcoming month.

+The current timeline: The second week of April 2024.

 Tool used:
 - Power Query: Data cleaning and processing
 - Power BI: Visualize insights